 By using the same oversight procedures that they already use to make sure grantees comply with other aspects of funding requirements.
 Again, this will differ by funder, and institutional grantmakers such as staffed foundations will likely take the lead in oversight (as they do with other aspects of funding requirements).
 If an organization is receiving funds from a foundation that has taken the pledge, and the foundation has performed the necessary due diligence to assure compliance, individual donors and philanthropists who have also taken the pledge can give to that organization with confidence.

-For those organizations that do not already have adequate measures in place, the funder pledge will push them to take steps that will likely require money, expertise, and staff/volunteer time.
+For those organizations that do not already have adequate measures in place, a funder pledge will push them to take steps that will likely require money, expertise, and staff/volunteer time.
 We hope that organizations will see this process as an opportunity to engage their stakeholders in a very important conversation, and that those stakeholders will step up to make sure the organizations they care about are in compliance.
-Likewise, as funders join the pledge, and start holding the causes they care about to a higher standard, we hope that will inspire the funders to step up with the resources needed for compliance in the organizations they wish to continue supporting.
+Likewise, as funders join the Pledge, and start holding the causes they care about to a higher standard, we hope that will inspire the funders to step up with the resources needed for compliance in the organizations they wish to continue supporting.
 We also hope that the community-wide conversation around the pledge will catalyze funders and organizations to explore innovative approaches to compliance that diffuse and control costs and improve effectiveness.